SaNjAy-143-u/LeavesRecognitionCNN/README.md

 # LeavesRecognitionCNN

-This is and implementation of Research paper [A Convolutional Neural Network for Leaves Recognition Using Data Augmentation] (https://ieeexplore.ieee.org/document/7363364).
+This is an implementation of paper [A Convolutional Neural Network for Leaves Recognition Using Data Augmentation] (https://ieeexplore.ieee.org/document/7363364).

 #### Prerequisites